 FICTION, NONFICTION, & SCREENWRITING

 Submit two to three work samples in the genre that you wish to work in during your residency.
-The total should not exceed 20 pages and should be in PDF format.
+The total should not exceed 20 pages, be double-spaced, and be in PDF format.

 The residency has a $20 non-refundable application fee to apply.
-If this presents a financial barrier for you, please reach out to us at email@example.com, and we can make alternative arrangements with you.
+If this presents a financial barrier for you, please reach out to us at email@example.com before noon Eastern Time on July 15th.

 Please review the FAQs on the Loghaven website for answers to many common questions.
 If you have a question that is not answered there, please email firstname.lastname@example.org, and a staff member will get back to you as soon as possible.